ssvassiliev/Summer_School_General/_episodes/09-planning.md

 ---

-#### Larger Chunk-size evens out size of tasks
+#### Larger Chunk-size evens out the size of tasks
 Chunks consisting of many tasks (large chunk-size) can result relatively consistent lengths of the chunks, even if the lengths of the tasks are not pre-determined and have large variations.
-However this can lead to situations, where a large fraction of the processors is left unused, when by chance a chunk consists of many very long tasks, or as in the figure below, the number of chunks is sightly larger than the closest multiple of the processors.
+However, this can lead to situations, where a large fraction of the processors is left unused, when by chance, a chunk consists of many very long tasks, or as in the figure below, the number of chunks is sightly larger than the closest multiple of the processors.